MarkGuldhammer/engage-frontend-interview-assignment-mk-II/README.md

-# The solution
+# The Solution

 The solution uses npm to easily add more packages and plugins later.
-The project requires a webserver to avoid problems loading locally stored images, which was a problem in Chrome which was used during development.
+The project should be install on a webserver to avoid problems loading locally stored images, which was a problem in Chrome during development.
-The "Start" button activated the animation, and restarts the animation when Guy reaches the Goal.
-The tween animation is done using the pixi-tween plugin.
+The "Start button" activated the animation, and restarts the animation when Guy reaches the Goal.
+The tween animation is created with the pixi-tween plugin.

 # Plugins